 static void Main() { Application.Run(new Form1()); } //Create an instance of Form1 and ask the operating system to start it as main window of our program.

 static Device device = null; //The global device object must be static since we need it inside the static Timer event handler.

-static float fAngle; //Global movement of the cylinder (around the 3 main axes).
+static float xAngle, yAngle, zAngle; //Global movements of the cylinder around the main 3 axes.